 Improving the lives of Palestinians by repairing and constructing key roads, schools and water systems.

 Infrastructure in the West Bank and Gaza suffers from years of neglect and lack of investment.
-Blumont is addressing the situation by repairing and constructing key roads, schools, and water systems.
-Additionally, Blumont is improving the Palestinian economy and strengthening the foundation of Palestine through its numerous infrastructure construction and rehabilitation projects.
-The USAID-funded Infrastructure Needs Program II (INP II) focuses on large-scale infrastructural projects including rehabilitating road networks, building major water facilities, constructing water distribution systems, developing wastewater facilities and constructing schools and other infrastructure.
-Through the program, Blumont and other implementing partners construct and rehabilitate critical infrastructure that promote economic growth and improve the quality of life for Palestinians in the West Bank and Gaza.
+To counter these issues, Blumont Engineering Solutions (BES) is improving the lives of Palestinians by repairing and constructing key roads, schools and water systems.
+Additionally, BES is improving the Palestinian economy and strengthening the foundation of Palestine through its numerous infrastructure construction and rehabilitation projects.
+The USAID-funded Mission Infrastructure Needs Program (INP) focuses on large-scale infrastructural projects including rehabilitating road networks, building major water facilities, constructing water distributing systems, developing wastewater facilities and constructing schools and other infrastructure.
+Through the program, USAID and BES construct and rehabilitate critical infrastructure that promotes economic growth and improves the quality of life for Palestinians in the West Bank.

-In an effort to strengthen educational infrastructure, the program constructed three schools in the district of Hebron, serving more than 2,000 students, teachers and administrative staff.
+BES has constructed three schools in the district of Hebron, serving more than 2,100 students, teachers and administrative staff.